 Research is the first step.
-We will audit your website for important statistics relating to site speed, health, and SEO ranking factors.
-We will also do this for a number of competitors.
+We’ll audit your website for important statistics relating to site speed, health, and SEO ranking factors.
+We’ll also do this for a number of competitors.
 (If you don’t have a website yet, we can just conduct competitor intelligence).

-While we are conducting research we will get started on developing the social media presence for all 5 companies.
-We will organise a platform where any of us can log in and review, edit, comment or post on any article across the whole set of social media accounts.
+While we’re conducting research we’ll get started on developing the social media presence for up to five social media companies.
+We’ll organise a platform where any of us can log in and review, edit, comment or post on any article across the whole set of social media accounts.

-A list of relevant back link targets will be compiled.
-Some of these will be easy to create, some will require outreach, and others might cost money (e.g. high quality directories).
+A list of relevant backlink targets will be compiled.
+Some of these will be easy to create, some will require outreach, and others might cost money (e.g. high-quality directories).
 These links will be created gradually and carefully so as not to cause unnatural spikes that search engines do not like.
-After a month or 2, ‘before and after’ external audit tools will show clear progress across the web assets.
+After a month or two, ‘before and after’ external audit tools will show clear progress across the web assets.

 Longer term strategy can then be discussed, depending on initial results.
 Our strategy will evolve as we shelve misses and double down on hits.